-- 2.2.1 This Agreement constitutes District policy for the term of said Agreement and the Board and the Association will carry out the commitments contained herein and give them full force and effect. - 2.2.2 No change, rescission, alteration or modification of this Agreement in whole or in part shall be valid unless the same is ratified by both the Board of Education, the Board of the Teacher Compensation Trust Fund and the Association according to section 2.5 of this Agreement. - 2.2.3 This Agreement shall be governed and construed according to the Constitution and Laws of the State of Colorado.
+- 2.2.1 This Agreement constitutes District policy for the term of said Agreement and the Board and the Association will carry out the commitments contained herein and give them full force and effect. - 2.2.2 No change, rescission, alteration or modification of this Agreement in whole or in part shall be valid unless the same is ratified by both the Board of Education and the Association in accordance with section 2.5 of this Agreement. - 2.2.3 This Agreement shall be governed and construed according to the Constitution and Laws of the State of Colorado.
 If any provision of the Agreement or any application of this Agreement to any teacher covered hereby is found contrary to law, such provision or application shall have effect only to the extent permitted by law, but all other provisions or application of this Agreement shall continue in full force and effect. - 2.2.4 In case of any direct conflict between the express provisions of this Agreement and any Board policy or writing not incorporated in this Agreement, the provisions of this Agreement shall control.
-In the case of a direct conflict between this Agreement and the Master Agreement, the following general principles shall apply: - 2.2.4.1 This Agreement applies only to the compensation of those teachers who have entered the Compensation System for Teachers. - 2.2.4.2 The District and the Association are bound to perform all charges set forth in either Agreement. - 2.2.5 The parties recognize that the Board has the responsibility and authority to establish policies and regulations for the management of all the operations and activities of the District.
+In the case of a direct conflict between this Agreement and the Master Agreement, the following general principles shall apply: - 2.2.4.1 This Agreement applies only to the compensation of those teachers who have entered the Professional Compensation System for Teachers. - 2.2.4.2 The District and the Association are bound to perform all charges set forth in either Agreement. - 2.2.5 The parties recognize that the Board has the responsibility and authority to establish policies and regulations for the management of all the operations and activities of the District.
 All lawful rights and authority of the Board not modified by this Agreement are retained by the Board. - 2.2.6 The District and Association agree to abide by the provisions of this Agreement in good faith and apply them equally to all employees without discrimination on the basis of race, creed, color, national origin, sex, sexual orientation, marital status, age, and consistent with the provisions of the Americans with Disabilities Act, membership or official activities in any teacher organization or such other specified human or civil rights as may be protected by statute. - 2.2.7 The Board and the Association shall mutually publish this Agreement.
 They shall ensure that each principal or supervisor of bargaining unit members and each association representative shall have a copy and be able to provide hard copies to teachers upon request.
 In addition, they shall publish this Agreement on their websites.
-Any changes to this Agreement shall be published on their websites within 5 days of their ratification.
-Teachers newly hired will be directed to the website in order to review the Agreement before hiring. - 2.2.8 The District and Association affirm that the provisions of this contract satisfy the requirements of CRS 22-63-401, which the Board of Education to adopt a salary schedule that may be by job description and job definition, a teacher salary policy based on the level of performance demonstrated by each teacher. - 2.3 Covered Employees.
-This Agreement covers all members of the DCTA bargaining unit who enter the Professional Compensation System for Teachers according to section 6 of this Agreement.
-The compensation system of the Master Agreement between Denver Public Schools and the Denver Classroom Teachers Association shall cover all teachers who do not enter this system.
-All teachers hired on or after January 1, 2006 shall be compensated according to this
+Any changes to this Agreement shall be published on their websites as soon as reasonably possible following ratification.
+Teachers newly hired will be directed to the website in order to review the Agreement before hiring.